 To reduce the risk of disease progression and to prevent the transmission of the virus to others, antiretroviral therapy (ART) is recommended for all patients with HIV infection.
-The Food and Drug Administration has approved more than 25 antiretroviral drugs in 6 mechanistic classes (Table 4).25,26 Recommended regimens are those with durable virologic efficacy, favorable tolerability and toxicity profiles, and ease of use (including some newer combinations).
+The Food and Drug Administration has approved 8 mechanistic classes of drugs to manage HIV infection and numerous combination formulations (Tables 4 and 5).25,26 Recommended regimens are those with durable virologic efficacy, favorable tolerability and toxicity profiles, and ease of use (combination formulations).